What are website wireframes?

 A wireframe is essentially a blueprint for your website: a blueprint that includes the words and the layout for your new web page.

 Wireframes don't include a lot of design.
-You won't find any images, and you'll be lucky to find one that uses lots of colours.
+You won't find any images and you'll be lucky to find one that uses a lot of colour.
 They're generally shades of grey.

-Instead, the purpose of a wireframe is to focus on the content and the layout.
+But because the purpose of a wireframe is to focus on the content and the layout, it’s important to remove all the distractions of an attractive design.
 You can argue about the rounded corners of a button with your designer later on.

 You'll hear some UX or graphic designers talk about low-fidelity or high-fidelity wireframes.
 These terms are talking about the level of detail in your wireframes.

 I would recommend you go as low-fi as possible when you're starting.
 Not being too detailed allows you to change the words and layout without taking a lot of time.

 As I just alluded to, it comes down to time.
 When you think of changing the words on a web page or creating a new one, it takes a lot of time and money to get a graphic designer involved.
 It is much faster and cheaper to create a wireframe yourself.

 You're able to iterate the content with your team quickly, and then you can be confident that all the right words will be in the design.

 The best tool I have found to create a website wireframe is Freehand by Invision.
 And what makes it even better is that you can create unlimited Freehands for no cost at all!

 You can share them with your team and get feedback inside the app.
 You don't get any options to tweak the fonts (which is vital for a designer like me), you get a limited colour set, and out-of-the-box it even looks cartoony.
 So it forces you to focus on the content and layout.